yoember/yoember.github.io/index.md

 In javascript the `this` points always to that object which is wrapping it around.
 In the above example, the `this` will be undefined, because we are in a function after the Promise.
 Please learn more about it here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

-This kind problem is nicely solved in ES6/ES2015, in the new JavaScript, what I use mainly in this tutorial.
+This kind of problem is nicely solved in ES6/ES2015, in the new JavaScript, what I use mainly in this tutorial.
 However, no problem, if you see the old, traditional way also.
 Just for a second, of course.

 In ES5 syntax, we have to save the controller context in a local variable.
 We can use a `_that` inside our `then`.